Article: Indigenous Parents Reclaim Traditional Nail Governance in Bismarck Schools

 In this rigorously-researched article, author Stephanie Woodard explores the some harsh realities of federal law enforcement within Native American tribal nations’ jurisdictions, and little-known history of ...

-For several years, NARF’s Indigenous Peacemaking Initiative (IPI) has worked closely with Stanford University’s Native American Community Center to help create peacemaking educational programming at Stanford, which in turn has helped IPI build on its own educational abilities.
-The project has been a resounding success so far.
-This video was produced at Stanford to help highlight how the project developed, some of its impacts, and to showcase a few of the many students who have… Read More »Watch the Collaboration Between Indigenous Peacemaking Initiative and the Stanford Native American Cultural Center
+IPI and Stanford Native American Cultural Center Collaboration Video For several years, NARF’s Indigenous Peacemaking Initiative (IPI) has worked closely with Stanford University’s Native American Community Center to help create peacemaking educational programming at Stanford, which in turn has helped IPI build on its own educational abilities.
+The project has been a resounding success so

-NARF Attorney Brett Lee Shelton and Peacemaker and Guest Trainer JoAnne Cook are pictured with participants in the first ever Cow Creek Band of Umpqua Indians Peacemaking Training, held at Seven Arrows Casino and Hotel, Canyonville, Oregon, on April 21-23, 2023.
-The energetic and engaged group shows great promise of implementing a strong peacemaking program under the authority of the Tribal Court.
+Cow Creek Band of Umpqua Indians Peacemaking Training NARF Attorney Brett Lee Shelton and Peacemaker and Guest Trainer JoAnne Cook are pictured with participants in the first ever Cow Creek Band of Umpqua Indians Peacemaking Training, held at Seven Arrows Casino and Hotel, Canyonville, Oregon, on April 21-23, 2023.
+The energetic and engaged group shows

 California State and Tribal Court judges, and organizers, including NARF Staff Attorney Shelton, pose after the October 26, 2022 Inaugural Central California Tribal Justice Collaborative Judges’ Dinner, held at the Chukchansi Resort near Coarsegold, California.
 Shelton was a featured speaker for the program, discussing Indigenizing Child Welfare Decisions.

-IPI Staff Attorney Brett Lee Shelton joins UCLA Law Prof. Lauren van Schilfgaarde and NCJFCJ’s Sheldon Spotted Elk in a presentation to the National American Indian Court Judges Association on October 19, 2021 entitled, “Using Peacemaking Circles to Indigenize Tribal Child Welfare.”
-The presentation was primarily based on Shelton and van Schilfgaarde’s recent article with the same name, in the Colombia Journal on Race and the Law.
+IPI Presentation for the National American Indian Court Judges Association IPI Staff Attorney Brett Lee Shelton joins UCLA Law Prof. Lauren van Schilfgaarde and NCJFCJ’s Sheldon Spotted Elk in a presentation to the National American Indian Court Judges Association on October 19, 2021 entitled, “Using Peacemaking Circles to Indigenize Tribal Child Welfare.”
+The presentation was